Flexpa Link

 This represents the time in seconds for which the access_token

-is valid, after which your application will be required to make an API request to https://api.flexpa.com/link/refresh
+is valid, after which your application will be required to make an API request to https://api.flexpa.com/link/token

 .